Our History

 The First Volunteers

 In 1979, laws surrounding disability rights and inclusion were ambiguous at best and disabled people faced a lot of inequality and discrimination.
-Fed up of the way things were, five volunteers formed the Action Group for Disabled People.
+Fed up with the way things were, five volunteers formed the Action Group for Disabled People.

 The aim of the group was to come together to help educate and provide a platform for other disabled people in their communities.